lngquoctrung/vehicle-license-plate-recognition/README.md

 Our project directory has a tree structure as below:

-- The `app` directory will be the directory containing 2 python files which are
+- The `demo` directory will be the directory containing 2 python files which are
   - `image_demo.py` used to test the model's ability to predict based on image data outside the original dataset.
   - `video_demo.py` used to test the model's ability to predict based on video data outside the original dataset.
   - The `inputs` subdirectory is the directory that will contain image and video files used for the 2 python files above, specifically inside this directory will be divided into 2 subdirectories respectively `images` and `videos`.